QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 </div><div>

 Each time a message go down, a header is added.
 This is called **encapsulation** 📥.
 When it goes up, it's called **de-encapsulation** 📤.

+The **Protocol Data Unit** 📜 (PDU) is generated at each layer.
+It's both the layer protocol headers, and the previous PDU as the data, which is usually called **payload**.

 #### TCP/IP model